gardener/gardener/docs/proposals/20-ha-control-planes.md

 The taints have the following effect:
 * New pods will not be scheduled unless they have a toleration added which is all permissive or matches the effect and/or key.

-For Deployments, once a Pod managed by a Deployment transitions to `Terminating` state, the `kube-controller-manager` creates a new Pod (replica) right away to fullfil the desired replica count of the Deployment.
+For Deployments, once a Pod managed by a Deployment transitions to `Terminating` state, the `kube-controller-manager` creates a new Pod (replica) right away to fulfil the desired replica count of the Deployment.
 Hence, in case of a Seed Node/zone outage for the Deployments `kube-controller-manager` creates new Pods in place of the Pods that are evicted due to the outage.
 The newly created Pods are scheduled on healthy Nodes and start successfully after a short period of time.
 For StatefulSets, once a Pod managed by a StatefulSet transitions to `Terminating` state the `kube-controller-manager` waits until the Pod is removed from store and only after that it creates the replacement Pod.
 In case of a Seed node/zone outage, the StatefulSet Pods in the Shoot control plane stay in `Terminating` state for 5min.
 After 5min, the `shoot-care-controller` of `gardenlet` forcefully deletes (garbage collects) the `Terminating` Pods from the Shoot control plane.
 Alternatively, `machine-controller-manager` deletes the unhealthy Nodes after `--machine-health-timeout` (10min by default) and the `Terminating` Pods are removed from store shortly after the Node removal. `kube-controller-manager` creates new StatefulSet Pods.
 Depending on the outage type (`node` or `zone`), the new StatefulSet Pods respectively succeed or fail to recover.
 For `node`, the Pods will likely recover, whereas for `zone` it's usual that Pods remain in `Pending` state as long as the outage lasts, since depending volumes cannot be moved across availability zones.

 #### Recovery from Node Failure